solana-developers/solana-cookbook/docs/th/references/accounts.md

 ## How to calculate account cost

 Keeping accounts alive on Solana incurs a storage cost called [rent][2].
-An account can be made entirely exempt from rent collection by depositing at least two years worth of rent.
+An account สามารถ be made entirely exempt from rent collection by depositing at least two years worth of rent.
 For the calculation, you need to consider the amount of data you intend to store in the account.